Day 1 - May 7, 9:00am CT

 Courtney Younglove, Founder & Physician, Heartland Weight Loss

-Jim Howard, Founder & CEO, Journey’s Metabolic
+Jim Howard, Former Founder & CEO, Journey’s Metabolic

 4:50pm